 Read Alouds with Discussion

 This is the next step up and is again a good read aloud book.
-It is expanded upon with discussion.
+Expand upon read aloud books with discussions.
 I am currently reading L. Frank Baum’s The Twinkle Tales to the girls and we just finished up Elsie’s Endless Wait by Martha Findley.
 As we are reading along, we stop and discuss ideas that are new or deep.
 We stop and define words.
 We stop to talk about actions the characters take and the outcomes of those choices.
-This is often our “right before bed” book and it serves as a comfortable time to snuggle with all the girls and settle down for the night.
+For instance, this is often our “right before bed” book.
+It serves as a comfortable time to snuggle with all the girls and settle down for the night.

 Springboard Book Unit